MessageBird logo

 Error rate tracks the ratio of 5xx responses and timeouts to total SMS API requests.
 Knock automatically retries failed requests, so transient provider errors rarely affect end-user delivery.

-Averaged across the date range, MessageBird shows a 0.00% daily error rate compared to 0.05% for WhatsApp.
-The highest single-day error rate was 0.00% for MessageBird and 2.39% for WhatsApp.
+Averaged across the date range, MessageBird shows a 0.00% daily error rate compared to 0.96% for WhatsApp.
+The highest single-day error rate was 0.00% for MessageBird and 41.67% for WhatsApp This peak coincided with a critical incident reported on WhatsApp's status page (Resolved: Cloud API - Calling)..
 MessageBird demonstrates a lower error rate, indicating slightly more consistent availability during this period.
 Knock automatically retries failed requests to both providers, minimizing the impact of transient errors on end-user delivery.

 About these metrics: Data represents messages sent through Knock during the specified period.
 Response time measures time from Knock to provider acceptance.
 Error rate includes only provider 5xx responses and timeouts.